two-torial/two-torial/docs/games/sega/maimaidx/common/setup.md

     If you've followed all instructions correctly, you're now finally ready to launch the game!

-    Start the game by running `App\package\start.bat`.
+    Start the game by running `App\package\launch.bat`.
 Let the game load until you reach a screen with the message below.

     <img src="/img/sega/maimaidx/common/setup/distribution_servers_check.webp">